aphyr/partitions-post/README.markdown

 To prevent filesystem corruption, DRBD requires that administrators ensure the original primary node is still the primary node before resuming replication.
-For pairs where both nodes were primary, the ops team had to examine log files or bring the node online in isolation to determine its state.
-Recovering those downed fileserver pairs took five hours, during which Github was significantly degraded.
+For pairs where both nodes were primary, the ops team had to examine log files and/or bring the node online in isolation to determine its state.
+Recovering those downed fileserver pairs took five hours, during which Github service was significantly degraded.

 ## Managed hosting providers

-Running your own datacenter can be cheaper and more reliable, but it also means you have to be a network and server administrator.
-What about managed hosting providers, which rent dedicated or virtualized hardware to users, and take care of the network and hardware setup for you?
+Running your own datacenter can be cheaper and more reliable than using public cloud infrastructure, but it also means you have to be a network and server administrator.
+What about managed hosting providers, which rent dedicated or virtualized hardware to users and often take care of the network and hardware setup for you?

 ### An undetected GlusterFS split-brain

 Freistil IT hosts their servers with a colocation/managed-hosting provider.
 Their monitoring system <a
 href="http://www.freistil.it/2013/02/post-mortem-network-issues-last-week/">alerted
-Freistil</a> to 50--100% packet loss, localized to a particular datacenter.
+Freistil</a> to 50--100% packet loss localized to a specific datacenter.
 The network failure, caused by a router firmware bug, returned the next day.
 Elevated packet loss caused the GlusterFS distributed filesystem to enter split-brain undetected: